tarolangner/ukb_segmentation/cross_validation/README.md

 3. Run *crossValidate.py* to train and evaluate a model, with the results stored to the directory "networks"

 To re-train a network for inference using all data, the cross-validation split can simply be set to contain all images in one split set.

+Note that the first run on new training data may be very slow, whereas subsequent runs will benefit from caching by the data loader.